leanchess/leanchess.github.io/index.md

 ## How Lean is It?

 Since the goal is the smallest possible program size, substantial compromises are inevitable.
-LeanChess does not implement any of the following:
+LeanChess does not implement

 * input validation (i.e., it accepts any four characters as the coordinates of a legal move),
 * pawn 2-square advance (i.e., it does not consider it, but accepts it as a legal move, see previous bullet),